Quinten-Steeland-KuLeuven/l-systems/README.md

 ```
 --------------------------------

-To run the docker file:
+To run the docker file itself, use:
 ```
 ./runDocker.sh [arguments]
 ```